Apex Bank warns bank directors over loans

 ARB Apex Bank, which oversees the activities of rural and community banks in Ghana, said directors of banks should be subjected to the strict regulatory processes before such facilities were granted to them.

-The Managing Director of ARB Apex Bank, Mr Kojo Mattah, gave the caution at the 36th Annual General Meeting (AGM) of
+The Managing Director of ARB Apex Bank, Mr Kojo Mattah, gave the caution at the 36th Annual General Meeting (AGM) of Rural Bank at Nandom in Upper West Region at the weekend.

 Those activities were said to have occasioned the financial insolvency of those banks, leading to their collapse by the Bank of Ghana.